-Costs incurred to date in addressing the Y2K issue have not been significant and are being funded through operating cash flows.
-Based on current information, costs to remediate and test the Company's systems are not expected to be material.
+Costs incurred to date in addressing the Y2K issue have been expensed as incurred and are not material.
+Based on current information, the total cost to remediate and test the Company's systems is not expected to be material.

 The Company presently believes that with remediation, Y2K risks can be mitigated.
-However, although the Company is not currently aware of any material internal operational or financial Y2K related issues, the Company cannot provide assurances that the computer systems, products, services or other systems upon which the Company depends will be Y2K ready on schedule, that the costs of its Y2K program will not become material or that the Company's contingency plans will be adequate.
+Although the Company is not currently aware of material internal operational or financial Y2K related issues, the Company cannot provide assurances that the computer systems, products, services or other systems upon which the Company depends will be Y2K compliant on schedule, that the costs of its Y2K program will not become material, or that the Company's contingency plans will be adequate.
 The Company is currently unable to evaluate accurately the magnitude, if any, of the Y2K related issues arising from the Company's vendors and customers.
 If any such risks (either with respect to the Company or its vendors or customers) materialize, the Company could experience serious consequences to its business which could have material adverse effects on the Company's financial condition, results of operations and liquidity.